 Steps to enable Filebeat config reloading:

-Keep /etc/filebeat/inputs.d writable only by trusted administrators because any matching file can become an active Filebeat input.
+Keep /etc/filebeat/inputs.d writable only by trusted administrators because every matching file can become an active Filebeat input.

 filebeat.config.inputs: